 The past few months have been full of behind-the-scenes website work, logo updates, and administrative maintenance across my portfolio, print shop, and licensing archives.
-My blog design has been updated too, to improve readability and more prominently feature my photos.
+My blog design has been updated too, to improve readability and more prominently feature my art photography.

 Announcing my new online fine art print catalogue with custom framing and wall preview features.